Appendix: file inventory

 npm run build

 Use the same commands when you compare another tool.
-Keeping the target app and the checks stable gives you a cleaner read on the tool instead of on your changing process.
+Keep the target app and the checks stable so you get a cleaner read on the tool instead of on your changing process.